Chilliope/Chilliope/README.md

 - 👋 Hi, I’m @Chilliope
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning ExpressJS
-- ⚡ Fun fact: i watch anime
+- ⚡ SMKN 2 Banjarmasin

 <!---
 Chilliope/Chilliope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.